explaingit

 USE CASE 1

-Run a pretrained language model or vision model with just a few lines of code using the Pipeline API.
+Run a pretrained language model on your own data for text generation, classification, or summarization in a few lines of Python.

 USE CASE 2